By Mifan Careem

 So why build an API marketplace?
 The above case study gives a very good indication.
 The section below will discuss some key benefits:

-We've spoken about conventional managed APIs.
+We've spoken about conventionally managed APIs.
 Our case study was around telco APIs.
 However, the API store can be home to all kinds of APIs that are exposed via the API gateway.
 Different vendors categorize these APIs in different ways, but at the end of the day, they are all APIs exposed via the API gateway and cataloged via the API Developer Portal (Figure 4).

 Figure 4: An API Store